Pronoun Spotting Error Rules

 Here are some pronoun error example to understand the rule thoroughly.

-1. I and my team made an unbelievable victory in the final match.
+1. I and my team made this unbelievable victory in the final match.
 (Incorrect)

 My team and I made this unbelievable victory in the final match.
-(Correct(Rule 231)
+(Correct)

 You, Romeo, and I are always ready to help anyone in need.
 (Correct)